Vorticode/solarite/docs/index.md

 Solarite is a small (10KB min+gzip), fast, compilation-free JavaScript library to enhance your vanilla web components.
 Features:

-- Nearly identical to writing native Web Components.
+- Very similar to writing native Web Components.
 - Minimal DOM updates when rendering.
 - No magic:  Rendering only when you want it, via the manually invoked render() method.
 - Local scoped styles:  Inherit external styles but define new styles that apply only to the web component and its children.
 - Elements with `id` or `data-id` attributes become class properties.
-- Attributes are passed as constructor arguments to nested web components.
+- Attributes are passed as constructor arguments to nested Solarite components.
 - Single file.
 No build steps and no dependencies.
 Not even Node.js.
 Just `import` Solarite.js or Solarite.min.js into your vanilla JavaScript and start coding.
 - MIT license.
 Free for commercial use.
 No attribution needed.